-- when the tenancy agreement is entered into, if this occurs no later than 14days after the payment was received; or
+- when the rental agreement is entered into, if this occurs no later than 14 days after the payment was received; or

-- on the next business day after the 14days, if the tenancy agreement is not entered into.
+- on the next business day after the 14 days, if the rental agreement is not entered into (s 50 RT Act).

 Commissions and inspection charges

-The landlord, or agent, is not entitled to ask for or receive from a tenant a payment that is a premium, bonus, commission or key money in relation to the making, continuation or renewal of a tenancy agreement (s 51(1)).
+The rental provider or agent is not entitled to ask for or receive from a renter a payment that is a premium, bonus, commission or key money in relation to the making, continuation or renewal of a rental agreement (s 51(1) RT Act).

 Rent cards and direct debit facilities

-Even where a new real All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt. agency has taken over management, of a property, a landlord or real estate agent cannot unilaterally change the terms of a tenancy agreement to require the tenant to use a particular method of payment without consent or an order from VCAT.
+Even where a new real estate agency has taken over the management of a property, a rental provider or agent cannot unilaterally change the terms of a rental agreement to require the renter to use a particular method of payment without consent or an order from VCAT.

-Usually, an assignment is done using the prescribed tenant transfer form available from the RTBA (see ‘Contacts’ at the end of this chapter).
-It is therefore arguable, that there is little or no preparation of a written assignment of a tenancy.
-Parties seeking to challenge unreasonable fees in connection with the preparation of a written assignment may apply to VCAT be compensated (s 84(2)).
-As a rough and non-legal estimate, assignments should not exceed around $110 (GST inclusive) if there is evidence of other work done by an agent to facilitate the assignment.
+Usually, an assignment is done using the renter transfer form available from the RTBA.
+Therefore, it is arguable that there is little or no preparation of a written assignment of a rental agreement.
+Parties seeking to challenge unreasonable fees in connection with an assignment may apply to VCAT be compensated (s 84(2) RT Act).
+As a rough and non-legal estimate, assignments should not exceed $110 (GST inclusive) if there is evidence of other work done by an agent to facilitate the assignment.

-A tenant is required to pay a bond only if this is required by the agreement between the parties.
-A bond must be lodged with the RTBA by the rental provider (s 406 RT Act).
-Once lodged, a bond can only be released with the tenant’s consent, or by order from VCAT.
-Landlords and real estate agents cannot deduct money from bonds without the tenant’s agreement.
+A renter is only required to pay a bond if this is required by the agreement between the parties.
+All bonds must be lodged with the RTBA by the rental provider (s 406 RT Act).
+Once lodged, a bond can only be released with the renter’s consent, or by order from VCAT.
+Rental providers and agents cannot deduct money from bonds without the renter’s agreement.

-A person must not demand/accept a bond greater than the amount of one month’s rent when the weekly rent does not exceed $900 (s 31 RT Act; reg 17).
-The rental provider may apply to VCAT for an order increasing the amount of bond that may be charged (ss 32, 33).
-There is no restriction on the amount of bond where the rent exceeds $350 per week.
+A person must not demand or accept a bond that is greater than the amount of one month’s rent when the weekly rent does not exceed $900 (s 31 RT Act; reg 17).
+The rental provider may apply to VCAT for an order to increase the amount of bond that may be charged (ss 32, 33).
+There is no restriction on the amount of bond where the rent exceeds $900 per week.

 A person must not demand or accept more than one bond for the continuous occupation of a premises (s 34 RT Act).
-However, if rent exceeds $350 perweek and a tenant and landlord enter a new tenancy agreement for the same premises, then an additional bond may be sought by the landlord (s 34).
+However, if rent exceeds $900 per week, and a renter and rental provider enter a new rental agreement for the same premises, then an additional bond may be sought by the rental provider (s 34 RT Act).

-At the time the bond is paid, the landlord must complete and sign a bond lodgment form (s 405).
-The form must state if the Office of Housing has paid the bond on behalf of the tenant.
-The landlord must give the tenant a copy of the signed form for the tenant to sign.
-Failure to do so is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)..
-Once the tenant has signed the form, the landlord must give them a copy.
+At the time the bond is paid, the rental provider must complete and sign a bond lodgment form (s 405 RT Act).
+The form must state if the Office of Housing has paid the bond on behalf of the renter.
+The rental provider must give the renter a copy of the signed form for the renter to sign (s 405).
+Failure to do so is an offence.
+Once the renter has signed the form, the rental provider must give them a copy (s 405).
 Failure to do so is an offence.

-Tenants should never sign a blank bond lodgment form or bond claim form, as this allows unscrupulous landlords to provide false or misleading information to the RTBA.
-The landlord then has 10business days to lodge the bond and the completed form with the RTBA.
-Failure to do so is an offence (s 406).
+Renters should never sign a blank bond lodgment form or bond claim form, as this allows unscrupulous rental providers to provide false or misleading information to the RTBA.
+The rental provider then has 10 business days to lodge the bond and the completed form with the RTBA.
+Failure to do so is an offence (s 406 RT Act).

-The RTBA has sevendays after it receives the bond to give a receipt to the landlord, tenant and Office of Housing (if applicable) (s 407).
-If the receipt has not been received within 15days of paying the bond, the tenant should contact the RTBA (see‘Contacts’ at the end of this chapter).
+The RTBA has seven days after it receives the bond to give a receipt to the rental provider, renter and Office of Housing (if applicable) (s 407 RT Act).
+If the receipt has not been received within 15 days of paying the bond, the renter should contact the RTBA.

-It is an offence for a tenant to refuse to pay rent on the grounds that they intend to use the bond money as rent (s 428).
+It is an offence for a renter to refuse to pay rent on the grounds that they intend to use the bond money as rent (s 428 RT Act).

-If the landlord fails to lodge the bond, even after the tenant has notified the RTBA, the tenant should apply to VCAT for an order compelling the landlord to lodge the bond.
-The tenant should also refer the matter to CAV (see‘Contacts’ at the end of this chapter).
+If the rental provider fails to lodge the bond, even after the renter has notified the RTBA, the renter should apply to VCAT for an order compelling the rental provider to lodge the bond.
+The renter should also refer the matter to CAV (see www.consumer.vic.gov.au).

 Long-term tenancy bonds

-Tenants who believe the bond top up amount is excessive, or who wish to otherwise challenge the bond increase, can apply to VCAT.
-VCAT can make any order it considers to be appropriate if it is satisfied that not intervening would cause severe hardship to the tenant.
-In making an order, VCAT can consider the financial circumstances of both the tenant and the landlord, the condition of the premises, and whether either party has breached any terms of the agreement, and any other matter VCAT considers to be relevant (s 34B RT Act).
+Renters who believe the bond top up amount is excessive, or who wish to otherwise challenge the bond increase, can apply to VCAT.
+VCAT can make any order it considers to be appropriate if it is satisfied that not intervening would cause severe hardship to the renter.
+In making an order, VCAT can consider the financial circumstances of both the renter and the rental provider, the condition of the premises, whether either party has breached any terms of the agreement, and any other matter VCAT considers to be relevant (s 34B RT Act).

 Specialist disability accommodation residents

-If the tenant pays a bond, the landlord must give the renter two paper copies (or one electronic copy) of a completed and signed condition report before the tenant occupies the premises (s 35(1) RT Act).
-Within three business days of moving in, the tenant must return one signed copy of the condition report to the rental provider (s 35(2)).
+The rental provider must give the renter two paper copies (or one electronic copy) of a completed and signed condition report before the renter occupies the premises (s 35(1), 35(1A) RT Act).
+Within five business days of moving in, the renter must return one signed copy of the condition report to the rental provider (s 35(2)).
 The renter should keep a copy of the condition report in a safe place so they have it at the end of the rental agreement.

-Tenants should make a thorough inspection of the property before they move in and note any problems (e.g. carpet stains) in detail on both copies of the report.
-If there is not enough room on the report to record all disagreements, the tenant may write ‘see attached’ in the appropriate section and attach a separate sheet.
+Renters should thoroughly inspect the property before moving in and note any problems (e.g. carpet stains) in detail on both copies of the condition report.
+If there is not enough room on the report to record all the disagreements, the renter may write ‘see attached’ in the appropriate section and attach a separate sheet.

 Being listed on a tenancy database can prevent a person from obtaining private rental accommodation.
 Listings in a database are not made automatically, they can only be made in certain circumstances, and they must be removed after three years (s 439A RT Act).

 - when a person may be listed in a database;